 If you are unsure whether your business is required to collect sales tax, consult with a tax attorney or other licensed professional.

-Tangible personal property sold within the state of Texas is subject to sales tax.
+Tangible personal property sold within the state of Texas or to residents in Texas is subject to sales tax.

 In addition, certain services are also taxable.
 At the time of this writing, these services are:

-If you are engaged in business in Texas and subject to collecting Texas sales tax, you must register for a tax permit.
+If you are engaged in business in Texas and subject to collect Texas sales tax, you must register for a tax permit.
 According to their website, you should allow 2-3 weeks for this process.
-Click here to a seller’s permit through the online application process.
+Click here to apply for a seller’s permit through the online application process.
 You can also update your existing account from this page.

 Check out the Texas Comptroller’s site for more information: